irwtdvoys/sample-project/readme.md

 **Request**

-This call doesn't include a `Range` header so the API will be assuming a range of 0-24.
+This call doesn't include a `Range` header, so the API will be assuming a range of 0-24.

 ```sh
 curl -v -X POST \